Refuse, Reduce, Reuse, Repurpose, Replace, Recycle . . .

 Reducing waste is by far the best thing you can do in this spectrum.
 Don’t buy things you don’t really need.
 The energy saved from making, packaging, shipping, displaying . . . a product is substantial.

 Re-use is better than recycling, which takes far more energy to do.
+Reusable bottles and cups for water or hot-drinks are much better than single-use forms.
 Ideally, we would have reusable packaging (eg bottles, jars etc that could be returned intact to be washed and reused) rather than recyclable packaging (or even worse non-recyclable disposable wrappings).

-Recycling is good, but when you look at its total impact its surprisingly small.
+Recycling is good in terms of resource depletion and waste management.
+In terms of your carbon footprint, its total impact is surprisingly small.
 We should all definitely efficiently recycle everything we can, but bear in mind it’s possible (and probably quite common) to be a good recycler and still have a huge environmental footprint.
 For example, recycling everybit of plastic packaging you can across a year saves less than 50 kg of CO2 relative to average emissions of 12 tonnes (12,000 kg).

 How you can recycle in Wells

 Kerbside recycling picks up every week most of the standard stuff: Food waste, paper, cardboard, tins, bottles, foil, some plastic (milk bottles).